Excel Quick Analysis (Table of Contents)

 Quickly Analysis through Sparkline’s

-We can insert Sparklines to the right of the data under SPARKLINES option.
+We can insert Sparklines to the right of the data under the SPARKLINES option.

-Like this making use of the “Quick Analysis” tool, we can make a quick analysis of our data without breaking any sweat.
+Like this, by making use of the “Quick Analysis” tool, we can make a quick analysis of our data without breaking any sweat.

 This is a guide to Excel Quick Analysis.
-Here we discuss How to make Use of the Quick Analysis tool to insert charts, visualizations, various formatting techniques, formulas, tables, pivot table, Sparklines along with downloadable excel template.
+Here we discuss how to make use of the Quick Analysis tool to insert charts, visualizations, various formatting techniques, formulas, tables, pivot tables, Sparklines, along with a downloadable excel template.
 You may also look at the following articles to learn more –